-A 22 year old man from Halifax, has been charged with 2 counts of animal cruelty under the Animal Protection Act of NS.
+A 34 year old man from Spryfield, has been charged with animal cruelty under the Animal Protection Act of NS.

-Langille is scheduled to appear in court on May 29, 2018 at the Halifax Provincial court house.
+Franklin is due to appear in court on March 8, 2018 in Halifax Provincial Court.

 The NS SPCA operates on a policy of zero tolerance for animal cruelty and sets the standard of animal care for the province of Nova Scotia.
 The NS SPCA urges you to report acts of animal cruelty by contacting our confidential toll free hotline at: 1-888-703-7722